ar33zy/ar33zy.github.io/_posts/2020-04-17-htb-traverxec.md

            "all" to disable line limiting.
 The default value is 10 if no argument is given.
 ```

-The trick we can use is to minimize the terminal, so that we can force to open a pager even if the output is just 5 lines.
+The trick we can use is minimizing the terminal, so that it is forced to open a pager even if the output is just 5 lines.

 ![](/assets/images/htb/traverxec/pager.png)